samuel-jimenez/GramEditor/docs/src/icon-themes.md

 ## Installing more Icon Themes

-More icon themes are available from the Extensions page, which you can access via the command palette with `zed: extensions` or the [Gram website](https://gram.liten.app/extensions?filter=icon-themes).
+Gram can use icon themes created for the Zed editor.
+If you find an icon theme you like, you can install it using the repository URL from the Extensions page.

 ## Configuring Icon Themes